Kevin Jarre: Career

 He had a role in the short A Hero of Our Time (1985), directed by Michael Almereyda and based on Mikhail Lermontov's novel of the same title, and screened in the 1992 Sundance Film Festival.
 He also appeared in the film Gotham, the only movie directed by Lloyd Fonvielle.

-He had a profound interest in history since childhood.
+Jarre had a profound interest in history since childhood.
 He was especially fascinated by the American Civil War, which led to his in-depth research of the 54th Massachusetts Regiment which inspired his screenplay for Glory (1989).
 He played a bit part as a quarrelsome soldier who picks a fight and later, as the 54th regiment heads for battle, yells, "Give 'em hell, 54th!"
 For his work on Glory, he was nominated for a Golden Globe Award for Best Screenplay and a WGA Award for Best Adapted Screenplay.

-He began directing Tombstone (1993) from his own screenplay but he was fired a month into shooting and replaced by George P. Cosmatos.
-Jarre's scenes featuring Charlton Heston are still featured in the finished film.
+Jarre began directing Tombstone (1993) from his own screenplay, but he was fired a month into shooting and replaced by George P. Cosmatos.
+Jarre's scenes featuring Charlton Heston are still included in the finished film.

 Jarre also wrote the screenplays for The Mummy (1999) and The Devil's Own (1997).

-Jarre often worked as a script doctor, rewriting scripts, such as the 1997 movie The Jackal (in which Jarre served as a producer), among other films.
+Jarre often worked as a script doctor, rewriting scripts, such as the 1997 movie The Jackal (for which Jarre served as a producer), among other films.

 The screenplays of The Devil's Own, Tombstone, and The Mummy were published as novels in 1997, 1994, and 1999 respectively.